-You can typically view a sample ballot on your local election authority’s website.
-Or use a resource like BallotReady or Ballotpedia to view a sample ballot and research detailed, nonpartisan information on candidate profiles and positions at the same time.
+You can find out who's on your local ballot at Vote411.
+You can also use a resource like BallotReady or Ballotpedia to view a sample ballot and research detailed, nonpartisan information on candidate profiles and positions at the same time.

 How can I educate myself?
 How do I decide who to vote for?

 We recommend reviewing candidates’ websites and candidate questionnaires, reading local news articles, and attending or viewing candidate debates and forums before voting.

 Use a resource like BallotReady, Ballotpedia, or VoteSmart to research detailed, nonpartisan information on each candidate’s profiles and positions.
 If you are voting in Centre County, you can view a voter guide on the League of Women Voters of Centre County website.